-- Huge In order to obtain realistic evaluation results, the evaluation should be done on realistic amounts of data.
-In the case of web search, this could be Petabytes of data.
-The current common approach of sending these data on hard disks through the postal service or via download has its limitations. - Non-distributable In many cases, it is not permitted to distribute data due to privacy, terms of service, or commercial sensitivity of the data.
-Privacy is the major concern for patient records.
-Even though the law generally permits the distribution of anonymized medical records, large-scale anonymization can only be accomplished automatically, which data owners usually do not trust.
+- Huge For obtaining real world evaluation results, the evaluation needs to be performed on realistic amounts of data.
+In the case of web search, this could be Petabytes.
+The currently most common approach of sending data on hard disks through the postal service or distribution via download has its limitations. - Non-distributable It is often not allowed to distribute data due to privacy, terms of service, or commercial sensitivity of the data.
+Privacy is an important concern for personal medical data.
+Even though the law often allows the distribution of anonymized medical data, large-scale anonymization can only be accomplished automatically and data owners usually do not trust it.
 The Twitter Terms of Service forbid redistribution of tweets, while query logs are not made available for researchers after the debacle surrounding the release of the AOL search logs in 2006.
-Distribution of company documents for the evaluation of enterprise search would not be permitted due to the commercial sensitivity of the data. - Real-time Companies working on real-time systems, such as recommender systems, are often not interested in evaluation results obtained on static historical data, in particular if these data have to be anonymised to allow distribution, as these results are too far removed from their operative requirements.
+Distribution of company documents for the evaluation of enterprise search are not permitted due to the commercial sensitivity of the data. - Real-time Companies working on real-time data, for example recommender systems, are often not interested in evaluation results obtained on static historical data, in particular if these data have to be anonymised to allow distribution, as these results are too far removed from their operative requirements.